-So 2016 is nearly over.
+So the year is nearly over.
 Everyone’s prepared for the holiday season.

-Maybe you took the team for a well-deserved lunch?
-Maybe you had a few drinks to celebrate your employees’ successes?
+Maybe you took the team for a well-deserved lunch or a few drinks to celebrate your employees’ successes?
+Maybe you wanted to make gratitude at work real?

 Maybe you haven’t done anything special…